Shrimp: Profile and Information

 Share with your friends 🥹!

-They swim forward by paddling with swimmers at the bottom of their abdomen, although their escape response is usually repetitive motions, with the tail propelling them backwards very quickly.
+They swim forward by paddling with swimmers at the bottom of their abdomen, although their escape response is usually repetitive, with the tail propelling them backward very quickly.

 In the food chain, shrimps Play a very significant part, and they are a good source of food for humans and other larger animals ranging from fish to whales.

-The muscular tails of many shrimp are human edible and are often caught and bred for human consumption.
+Many shrimp’s muscular tails are human-edible and often caught and bred for human consumption.

 Commercial shrimp species sustain an industry worth $50 billion annually, and as of 2010, the total commercial shrimp production was nearly 7 million tons.

-The species of shrimps vary in sizes, ranging from 0.79inches to 9.8inches.
+The species of shrimps vary in size, ranging from 0.79 inches to 9.8 inches.

 Classification